 Area: 0.25 hectares

-Serving suggestions: This versatile wine is enhanced by starter dishes with meaty sauces and also red or wild meat.
-It does justice to strong cheeses, savory or aged.
+Serving suggestions: this versatile wine goes well with starters, meaty sauces and also red or wild meat.
+It does justice to strong cheeses, savory or seasoned.